The Straits of Malacca, Indochina and China

 Publisher: Sampson Low, Marston, Low & Searle, London

-Edition: Digital Version on Archive.org
+Edition: Digital Version by Archive.org

 Published: 1875